 – Terrel Transtrum President and Founder of ServiceQuest

 Everything that drives creativity and innovation in the modern world takes the company of technology.
 Researchers believe that technology innovations such as cloud computing, artificial intelligence, online payments, workflow automation, data accessibility, and social media will have a great impact on people’s attitude towards individual brands.
-It will be a tremendous factor in building brand identity and loyalty in the market.
+It will be a tremendous factor in building direct selling brand identity and loyalty in the market.

 The economy and the industry has suffered serious setbacks last year and the restoration will happen with companies employing the most modern technologies of artificial intelligence and business intelligence to stay ahead in the race.
 Worldpay FIS 2020 Global Payments Report predicts that digital or mobile wallet transactions will be over 52% of all transactions globally by 2023.
 This trend will set a new record in our industry too with companies moving from checks to tech to attract, retain, and motivate their consumers and distributors.